-Moreover, many properties allow customizing the interactive behavior of an AddFlow control.
-For instance, you can prevent the user to create reflexive links with the canReflexLink property or to move nodes with the canMoveNode properties.
+Moreover, many properties allow customizing the interactive behavior of an AddFlow component.
+For instance, you can prevent the user to create reflexive links with the CanReflexLink property or to move nodes with the CanMoveltems properties.

 And a set of methods and properties allow implementing a powerful Undo/Redo feature.